fasiha/curtiz-japanese-nlp/README.md

 - @ 話 @ はなし    @pos noun-common-verbal_suru @omit はなし
 - @ 話す @ はなす    @pos verb-general

+**Translations** are also available, on a per-block or per-bullet level.
+For example:

+### @ 私が来た @ わたしがきた
+- @translation @en I am here. @fr Je suis ici.
+- @ 私 @ わたし @ わたくし @ あたし @t-en I @t-fr je @t-de Ich

+When the `@translation` adverb is on its own bullet, it applies to the sentence.
+The language of the translation must be specified (in the above case, for the bullet-translation, English and French).
+Because of the format, the translation shouldn’t use `@`-symbols.

+The short-hand adverb for translation can also be placed on the header line, and it can be used for sub-quizzes.
+The short-hand combines the language into the adverb, i.e., `@t-en` for the English translation, `@t-de` for the German, etc. The language markers `en`, `fr`, etc., are currently informal and not enforced.

+*N.B.* Translations aren’t created by this library, but since this is serving as a soft-spec for the Curtiz format, I describe them here.

 ## This module's features

 This module uses [MeCab](https://github.com/taku910/mecab/) with the [UniDic](https://osdn.net/projects/unidic/) dictionary, and [J.DepP](http://www.tkl.iis.u-tokyo.ac.jp/~ynaga/jdepp/) bunsetsu chunker to add readings, `@fill`-in-the-blank quizzes, and `@` flashcards into a Curtiz Markdown file.